MichaelNoyce/MichaelNoyce/README.md

 Hi, I'm Mike Noyce

-Currently pursuing a MSc Electrical Engineering at the University of Cape Town (South Africa).
-Researching the use of remote sensing platforms to investigate sea ice in the Antarctic.
+I am currently a research assistant at the University of Cape Town, researching the use of remote sensing platforms to investigate sea ice in the Antarctic.

 Interested in embedded systems, IoT, mechatronics, DSP and software development in general.